Five things to do for your kids first phone

 According to our kids and cellphones survey 96% of parents have had a conversation with their kids about phone safety.
 It’s never too early to talk to kids about staying safe online.
 Internet safety for parents and Internet safety for kids all starts with a simple conversation.

 Not sure where to start?
-Check out our full guide to Internet safety for kids and parental controls.
+Check out our full guide to here.

 Kids and cellphones

 Getting your kid a phone can feel like a complicated and stressful moment in your life, but with our tips to get started, you’ll be well on your way to preparing your child for responsible phone ownership.
 We recommend setting up a few parental controls if your child is younger to help establish some ground rules.